-Update 2017: *Daniel is currently completely unsponsored at Victory Home, where he lives with his many foster brothers.
-In order to provide *Daniel with the best care, he needs $300/month in sponsorships.
+Update 2017: *Daniel lives at Victory Home with his many foster brothers.
+He participates in a vocational program at home, making various types of bangle bracelets to sell both locally and internationally.
+In order to provide *Daniel with the best care, he needs $265/month in additional sponsorship.
 You can sign up to sponsor him here!
 Daniel is a handsome young man with a smile who brightens up Victory.

 Children are never turned away from SCH when they become adults; they will always have a home at SCH should they need it.
 That’s why sponsorship of young adults is so important.

 I’m going to introduce you to a very special young man who lives at SCH.
 He isn’t a cuddly toddler, but he is an amazing person and deserves just as much as the littlest, squishiest child.
 His name is *Daniel, and he’s very handsome.

 At 20 years old, *Daniel is sweet, kind, and helpful.
 He loves spinning, being spun, or twirling you around, as if offering you a dance!* Daniel has an intellectual ability, and since he grew up in a government orphanage, he was never allowed the luxury of attending school.
 Not so anymore!

 *Daniel attends on-site school with a tutor, along with other boys at his home at SCH, where he learns communication and life skills.
 He is so full of joy and has a beautiful smile – a true example of what we should all strive toward.
 He likes to greet people at the gates to SCH, and is also said to have a very firm handshake!
 He is described as very gentlemanly – he will always make sure you have a seat, and will dance with you whenever you want to dance!